bjeight/fws/README.md

         An array of fws values, in the same order as the samples in the input
 ```

-You can test the program using the numpy arrays in this respository: `testdata/AD.npy` and `testdata/GT.npy`:
+You can try the functionality using the numpy arrays in this respository: `testdata/AD.npy` and `testdata/GT.npy`:

 ```
 >>> import numpy as np